Improving Database Integration with ODBC

-Efficiency of SQL queries is an important factor affecting the speed of ODBC performance.
-If something is wrong with it, issues may occur with data filtering causing the driver to get unnecessary data (sometimes the amount of this data is very big) which slows down application performance.
+The efficiency of SQL queries is an important factor affecting the speed of ODBC performance.
+If something is wrong with it, issues may occur with data filtering causing the driver to get unnecessary data (sometimes the amount of this data is very big), which slows down application performance.
 Using well-formed and rightly executed queries improves the performance greatly.

-ODBC provides good opportunities in data integration, giving an access to multiple data sources through one application.
-So keeping the application’s performance high will benefit the process of data integration.
+ODBC provides good opportunities for data integration, granting access to multiple data sources through one application.
+So, keeping the application’s performance high will benefit the process of data integration.